GenieTim/genieblog.ch/source/_categories_en/Tim Bernhard.md

 description: All posts that are about "Tim Bernhard".
 ---

-These posts are about "Tim Bernhard", who knew.
+These posts are about "Tim Bernhard", who would have thought.
+So, I mean, about [me](https://www.genieblog.ch/pages/en/about), yeah!